hustky3932/daunted/README.md

 ## Running the Project

-As DAUNTED is designed as an agent within the Eliza OS framework, it's typically run as part of a larger Eliza OS deployment.
-The `src/index.ts` exports the `DAUNTED` agent configuration which can be imported and used by an Eliza OS runtime.
+As Spartan is designed as an agent within the Eliza OS framework, it's typically run as part of a larger Eliza OS deployment.
+The `src/index.ts` exports the `Spartan` agent configuration which can be imported and used by an Eliza OS runtime.

 If you are developing a specific plugin or service, you might run parts of it in isolation or using the test environment provided in `plugins.test.ts`.